physimals/physimals/_pages/research.md

 # Research

 ### Scientific Goal
 We work at the interface of computational modelling, MRI physics, and neuroscience.
-Broadly, our scientific goal is to achieve a better understanding of the structural and functional organisation of the brain at a systems level.
+Broadly, *our scientific goal is to achieve a better understanding of the structural and functional organisation of the brain at a systems level*.
 We develop computational methodology and algorithmic/modelling frameworks for analysing neuroimaging data and specifically for mapping brain connections and microstructure using
 MRI (*diffusion and functional MRI*).
 Our aim is to provide principled platforms for probing the brain organisation to untangle its complexity in health and disease.